Resources for Residents and Homeowners Assessing Potential Solar Energy Use

 - The US Department of Energy’s Solar Energy Resources for Consumers offers information on a variety of topics such as solar rooftop potential, information on the solar federal tax credit and much more.

-PA DEP is very committed to renewable technologies like solar.
-The U.S. Department of Energy is providing funding for a statewide planning effort to increase Pennsylvania's solar energy production to at least 10 percent of in-state electricity sales by 2030.
-For more information go to: PA's Solar Future.
+- The US Department of Energy has provided funding for a statewide planning effort to increase Pennsylvania's solar energy production to at least 10 percent of in-state electricity sales by 2030.
+For more information, see Finding Pennsylvania’s Solar Future.

 - For information about solar, energy efficiency and renewable energy data as well as statewide energy data for Pennsylvania, visit our Energy Data page.

 Although Pennsylvania does not offer solar incentive programs for residents at this time, the Philadelphia Energy Authority has a Solar Savings Grant Program which provides support to low- and moderate-income households in Philadelphia to participate in Solarize Philly.

 Solar thermal energy can be used for hot water and space heating.
 This can help save money on utility bills by reducing energy used for heating water.